bchmsl/NBStocks/README.md

 ## 🤓 Documentation for geeks 🙂
 NB Stocks application uses *Kotlin* as its base language and standard Android SDK with *XML layouts* and *MVVM* with *clean architecture*.
 The application follows all **SOLID Principles** and uses *single activity architecture*.
-GB Bank application uses [Dagger Hilt](https://github.com/google/dagger/tree/master/java/dagger/hilt) for *dependency injection* and [Retrofit2](https://github.com/square/retrofit) for *API requests*.
+NB Stocks application uses [Dagger Hilt](https://github.com/google/dagger/tree/master/java/dagger/hilt) for *dependency injection* and [Retrofit2](https://github.com/square/retrofit) for *API requests*.